For immediate release August 12, 1999

-The production index in July rebounded to 21.3 from a revised 10.1 in June.
-The proportion of respondents reporting higher production in June slipped to 35.8 percent from 37.2 percent in June, while the proportion of respondents reporting declines dropped to 14.5 percent in July from 27.0 percent the prior month.
+The current production index in July rebounded to 19.4 from 15.6 in June.
+Though the proportion of respondents reporting higher production actually slipped to 32.6 percent from 36.5 percent in June, the proportion indicating a decrease fell more, to 13.1 percent in July from 21.0 percent the prior month.

 Summary of Southeastern Manufacturing Conditions